ZJHSteven/owlbear-rodeo-portals/README.md

 - feat: getText() for RichText TextContent
 - feat: spread tokens when multiple tokens are teleported to the same destination
 - feat: keep relative position when multiple are teleported to the same destination
+- feat: overview of all possible workers and the current worker
+- feat: overview of all origins to quickly navigate to them

 ### Update dependencies